Mehmood (actor): Early career

 As a child, he worked in Bombay films like Kismet.
 He later had a number of odd jobs, selling poultry products and working as a driver for director P. L. Santoshi.
 Santoshi's son, Rajkumar Santoshi, would later cast him in the film Andaz Apna Apna (1994).
 Many of Mehmood's film songs were sung by Mohammad Rafi.

 Mehmood would go on to perform small roles in films such as Do Bigha Zameen, C.I.D., and Pyaasa.
 He later began taking on larger roles.

+He then ruled from late 50s to 70s as a Big Superstar, both as an actor and filmmaker.
+In the period from 1958-1979 he gave many hits, superhits and blockbusters as main lead, parallel lead, 2nd lead and supporting roles.
+And also did many Special Appearances & Cameos.

+And during that period he gave break to many artists in the industry like - R.D.
+Burman, Rajesh Roshan, Aruna Irani, Amitabh Bachchan and many more.

 Later career

-In the 1980s, Mehmood's popularity began to decline as other comedy actors like Jagdeep, Asrani, Paintal, Deven Verma and Kader Khan shot to prominence.
+In the 1980s, Mehmood's starts doing less movie and during that time other comedy actors like Jagdeep, Asrani, Paintal, Deven Verma and Kader Khan shot to prominence.
 Between 1990 and 1999, he made a handful of movies, but most of them were either shelved or made no impression.
 He acted as Johnny in Rajkumar Santoshi's Andaz Apna Apna (1994).
 It was his last well-known film.